 Theft from any business is bad news.
-But for small companies and start-ups, even small losses can have significant impact – even to the level of threatening the viability to continue.
-Securing against both internal and external theft is, therefore, vital, and putting a solid plan in place should be high priority.
+But for small companies and start-ups, even small losses can have a significant impact – even to the level of threatening the viability to continue.
+Securing against both internal and external theft is, therefore, vital, and putting a solid plan in place should be a high priority.

 The following discusses the crucial aspects every business owner should consider.

-Internal and External Theft: the differences
+Internal and External Theft: The Differences

 While we’re sure it’s not necessary to teach businesses how to suck eggs, it’s worth covering the basics about internal and external theft.

 - Internal theft: This is when the crime is committed by someone from inside your organisation.
 It includes the physical taking of stock or equipment, fraud and embezzlement.

 - External theft: When someone who’s not employed or connected with the business steals, it’s known as external theft.
 This can take many forms, such as shoplifting, a break in or fraudulent returns.